Floor Construction

 A concrete slab (or suspended beam and block construction) is laid over a damp proof membrane.
 A 20mm thick piece of insulation is fixed to the perimeter (external) walls, to a height to include the depth of floor insulation and screed.

-Floor insulation is laid to the whole area, joints are taped to prevent the ingress of screed between the insulation boards.
+Floor insulation is laid over the whole area and joints are taped to prevent the ingress of screed between the insulation boards.
 The floor is now ready for the underfloor heating pipework installation.

-We recommend you use a minimium of 50mm layer of Polyurethane insulation.
+We recommend you use a minimum layer of 50mm Polyurethane insulation.
 If there is not enough space for 50mm insulation, 30mm can be used.
-We recommend Polyurethane as it out performs Polystyrene and its greater density allows use of clip fittings.
-All insulation requirements needs to comply with the current building regulations.
+We recommend Polyurethane as it outperforms Polystyrene and its greater density allows use of clip fittings.
+All insulation requirements need to comply with the current building regulations.
+View our FAQs for more insulation information.

-Finally 65 – 75 mm screed is laid on top of the insulation and the pipe.
+Finally 65 – 75 mm screed is laid on top of the insulation and piping.

-If you use polystyrene insulation (50mm) it is recommended that you install wire mesh on top of the insulation and tie the pipe to the mesh.
+If using polystyrene insulation (50mm) it is recommended that you install wire mesh on top of the insulation and tie the pipe to the mesh.
 For other floor constructions please contact our technical department.

 Timber Suspended Floors